2025 Ragnar Relay Prep Guide: First Time Strategies & Tips

 3. Keep A Stocked Van

-Stock your van with all sorts of food.
+Stock your van with all sorts of food and not just gels.
 You’ll be spending a lot of time in there.
 This is no time to keep to your diet.
 You’ve trained hard, you’re racing hard, eat and enjoy.
 Brings lots of snack.
 Keep a cooler with ice for those Gatorades and coconut water.
 Nothing feels better than finishing a leg and being able to reach in for an ice cold bottle of some goodness.

 4. Stop For A Proper Meal